fyoozr/cybernia/README.md

-## Welcome to Offenziv Security Laboratory
+## Welcome to Cybernia
-A Home For Cybersecurity Enthusiasts.
+An Offensive Security Laboratory and Home for Cybersecurity Enthusiasts.